-Motorola Solutions has kicked off patent infringement proceedings in the Federal Court of Australia against Hytera Communications in both Australia and China.
+Motorola Solutions has kicked off patent infringement proceedings in the Federal Court of Australia against Hytera Communications Australia and China.

 Hytera is a Chinese-headquartered manufacturer of radio transceivers and radio systems.